 If you suffer from symptoms such as itching or dermatitis, high histamine levels or a histamine intolerance could be a reason for the reaction.

-These skin conditions may occur when there is a buildup of histamine in the body.
+These skin conditions may occur when there is a build-up of histamine in the body.
 Drugs, medical conditions, the environment, nutritional deficiencies, and diet can all play a role.
 A skin histamine reaction can be very uncomfortable and can be painful, especially if you continue to scratch the inflamed area.

 What are Histamines?